Hoocki/qpay/README.md

 ### Scenario

-Send several payments in one time from customers to one merchant
+Make payments from customers to merchants

 ### Server Configuration